patrykpilek/apis-php/README.md

   - send the API key with the request: query string or request header
   - [HTTP status code 400: Bad request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400)
   - check the API key is present in the request and return 400 if not
+  - create a table data gateway class for hte user table
 - [ ] An introduction to authentication using access tokens
 - [ ] Authentication using JSON Web Tokens (JWTs)
 - [ ] Expiring and refreshing access tokens